Brandin Cooks Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- Cooks, in five matchups, had a touchdown catch three times.
-And he had multiple TDs in one of those three games.
+- In five matchups versus the 49ers, Cooks has had a touchdown catch three times, including multiple scores in one game.

 - Note: Cooks' stats vs. 49ers date back to 2016.